-I had a heck of a time trying to figure out how to use the
+I had a heck of a time trying to figure out how to use the steam frothing spout on my espresso machine to froth the milk for my latte.
+10 years later I still can’t figure it out.

-wand.
+I gave up on the steam spout and bought an electric frothing wand.
 I have an Aerolatte Milk Frother.
 It works great.
 It also mixes a mean glass of chocolate milk.
 Well, unless the batteries die which happens almost every time I want to use it.

 Then I discovered I can heat and froth milk using a small jar in a microwave oven.
 This is my favorite way to froth milk.
 I usually by pass the espresso machine attachment and frothing wand and grab a jar from the cupboard when I make a latte or want a cup of warm milk in the evening.
 This method works with cow’s milk as well as soy/almond/rice/coconut milk although the alternative milks may not be as frothy as cow’s milk.